 As with any delusional haven, Holy Trinity had its fair share of miscreants.
 There was Mr. Swandoda, a purple, bloated, brewery of a man who reeked of rancid scotch.
 He drank like a sailor, beat his children on a regular basis, contributed large sums of money to the church and received communion as though he were the very paragon of the Christian ideal.
 Over to the right and a little further back the lead singer from the Dirty Diamond Coal Factory sat next to his Mom.
 His wild black hair looked as though it were part barbed wire, while the chemically induced expression on his face never once changed.
 And let’s not forget the star of our show up there at the pulpit: Father Kilty.
 Father Kilty, the much revered head of clergy who groped us children as though we were his chattel and drank with the local trollop night after night in the privacy of his rent-free home.

 It was all so ecclesiastically shiny.
 Shiny on the outside, murky on this inside, if you allowed yourself to drop the facade and take a closer look, which we did not, because nobody wanted to go to Hell.

 The inside of that church was very appropriately dark.
-The carpet, well worn past the original purple tufted loop-pile, looked like an avenue of blood.
+The well-worn, purple loop pile carpet looked like an avenue of blood.
 Our choir was dowdy and lame.
 The place smelled like a combination of incense and moth balls.
 It was a miserable experience that left me feeling confused and ashamed of myself for reasons I could never put my finger on.
 I was a good kid, but I worried.
 I worried that a bolt of lightening was imminent.
 That at anytime, God was about to make an example out of me in order to keep his flock in check.